In the Making of Python Fitter and Faster

 While it may not match the performance of a handcrafted assembly JIT like LuaJIT in every scenario, it offers comparable compilation speeds and is only around ~35% slower in execution on certain benchmarks.

-It’s still early days for this approach, and there are questions about its limitations and long-term impact.
-But it’s undeniably a promising and more approachable alternative to implementing a full-fledged JIT compiler.
+It’s still early days for this approach, but it’s undeniably a promising and more approachable alternative to implementing a full-fledged JIT compiler.

 Crossing the Finish Line